 Founded in 1972, the Archdiocese of New York Drug Abuse Prevention Program serves the schools and parishes within the New York Archdiocese.
-During its forty-nine year history, ADAPP has been recognized on the national and state level for the quality of its services and programs.
+During its fifty-year history, ADAPP has been recognized on the national and state level for the quality of its services and programs.

 ADAPP offers substance abuse prevention services, which are based on current health research, to youth in grades K through 12, to school staff and to parents.
 Programs are constantly expanding to address diverse populations and current trends.
 Crisis intervention, suicide assessment, bullying prevention and school climate are recent additions to our services.

 Our mission is dedicated to serving, with excellence, the children, adults and families within the schools, parishes and communities of the New York Archdiocese.
 We strive to provide innovative, comprehensive services including counseling and education to prevent and intervene in the use of alcohol and other drugs.

 We believe that through our clear sense of purpose, our dedication to those we serve and the commitment of caring professionals, ADAPP helps adults and children realize their full potential.

 Click here to download the ADAPP Brochure.